NoelCav/XSplitScreen/README.md

 ## Known Bugs

 - Profiles 'forget' the last used character
+- Profile dropdown can only be set using the mouse
-- Local users can change the loadouts of the current character
+- Any user can change the loadout of the user who last refreshed the loadout panel
 - Some buttons can still become unbound when entering a run

 ## Special thanks

 - iDeathHD for creating FixedSplitScreen
 - Claymaver for art assets (https://linktr.ee/claymaver)
+- All the testers, supporters, and those who reported bugs including:

+MemexJota
+PKPotential
+ThatBlueRacc
+Kaiben
+The_real_douchcanoe_
+KCaptainawesome
+O\_Linny_/O
+noahwubs
+Narl
+Hansei
+Aristhma
+Re-Class May
+AdaM
+Engi
+Coked Out Monkey
+Wumble
+God of Heck
+Pub
+Bloodgem64
+kwiki

 ## Changelog